GST 200 Introduction to Gender Studies

 Prerequisite: Students are required to have successfully completed EN 100/101 or its equivalent with a C- or better.

-EN 278 is an introduction to literature by women writers in which students may study various genres, historical time periods, classes, races, and nationalities.
+This course is an introduction to literature by women writers in which students may study various genres, historical time periods, classes, races, and nationalities.
 The course explores the variety of writing styles women have used to think about issues such as the search for identity, power, societal roles, relationships and conflict, marriage, sexuality, treatment as the other, responses to patriarchy, achievement, and daily life.
 The instructor will help students think about the impact of gender on literature, expression, and experience.

 EN 278 fulfills 3 credits of the Group I Humanities requirement.